Sequential Distributed Detection in Energy-Constrained Wireless Sensor Networks: Introduction

+The contributions of this work are twofold: (i) an energy-efficient and asymptotically optimal sequential distributed detector which transmits a single pulse for each sample from sensors to the FC by encoding the random overshoot in each sample into the time delay between sampling time and transmission time, (ii) application to target detection in wireless sensor networks under the four Swerling target models.

 The remainder of the paper is organized as follows.
-In Section II, after formulating the problem, we summarize the SPRT procedure and the sequential detection scheme of interest, which is based on level-triggered sampling.
-The proposed approach to tackling the overshoot problem is given in Section III, and its performance is analyzed in Section IV.
-In Section V we apply the proposed scheme to the decentralized target detection for MIMO radar systems.
-Finally the paper is concluded in Section VI.
+In Section II, after formulating the problem, we summarize the sequential distributed detector of interest, which is based on level-triggered sampling.
+The proposed approach to tackling the overshoot problem is given and analyzed in Section III.
+In Section IV, we apply the proposed scheme to target detection in wireless sensor networks.
+Finally the paper is concluded in Section V.